rust-lang/reference/src/inline-assembly.md

 r[dynamic.asm.evaluation.memory]
 The behaviour is undefined if the asm block accesses any allocation, or disables, freezes, or activates any tags, except via:
-* An access to a static item,
+* An access to a static item which is declared with the `#[no_mangle]` attribute, the `#[export_name]` attribute, or which is visible to an expression within the function in which the asm block is expanded,
 * A pointer tag which has been exposed,
 * A pointer tag which was passed as an input operand, or
-* A pointer tag which is accessible by reading any memory the asm block can read under this clause.
+* A pointer tag which is accessible by reading any memory the asm block can read under this clause, recursively.

 r[dynamic.asm.evaluation.unwind]
 The behaviour is undefined if an inline assembly block exits by unwinding from a panic or a foreign exception.